Moonflower, Datura Inoxia, Sacred Datura

 The pure white flowers--over 8" long and 4"wide--track the moon all night and fade by noon the next day.
 The scent is hypnotic and wonderful--strong but with a light citrus note too.
 They open most nights from mid-July til the end of September--sometimes one perfect flower, sometimes as many as 21.
-Plant it where you watch the moon rise.
+Wonderful on summer evenings.

 All parts of this plant, from roots to seeds are poisonous.
 If you have children or pets around, you might want to snip off the "hedgehog" prickly seed pods before they split and spill (copious) seeds where a child could eat one.

 Plant the seeds around the last frost date in sandy, limy soil.
-Be patient.
-Several cycles of watering and drying will wake them up.
+Several cycles of watering and drying will get them sprouting.
+The seedlings look and act much like peppers, to which they are related, distantly.
 You might want to start in a pot so they don't get disturbed or forgotten.
-Perennial in zones 9-10, but blooms 1st year from seed and is mostly grown as an annual.
+Perennial in zones 8-10, but blooms 1st year from seed and is mostly grown as an annual.
 30 seeds